Dhatchu08/dhatchu08.github.io/_posts/2024-03-08-blog-post-title-from-file-name.md

 # The linguistic affinities and divergences between the phonetic systems of Korean and Dravidian languages

-This article delves into the linguistic affinities and divergences between the phonetic systems of Korean and Dravidian languages, drawing insights from Chapter 1 of "A Comparative Grammar Of The Korean Language and the Dravidian Languages of India" by Homer B. Hulbert.
+This article delves into the linguistic affinities and divergences between the phonetic systems of Korean and Dravidian languages, drawing insights from Chapter 1 of < a href "https://dp.la/item/3a6ae0cef1c61427b2ee12150cb30ad1">"A Comparative Grammar Of The Korean Language and the Dravidian Languages of India" by Homer B. Hulbert</a>.
 In this seminal work, Hulbert explores the intricate parallels and distinctions that exist between these two language families, shedding light on their historical connections and typological characteristics.
 By examining phonemic contrasts, phonotactic patterns, and other phonological features, Hulbert offers a comprehensive analysis that enriches our understanding of linguistic diversity and evolution.
 Through this exploration, we aim to uncover the shared linguistic heritage and unique traits that define both Korean and Dravidian languages, contributing to a deeper appreciation of their rich cultural and linguistic significance.

 ![아빠](https://github.com/Dhatchu08/dhatchu08.github.io/assets/67735359/7dc02933-214c-4466-87d3-f6ddb71eb6d5)